This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Since you were old enough to hold a job, you’ve been hoodwinked to believe that wealth can be created by blindly trusting in the uncontrollable and unpredictable markets: the housing market, the stock market, and the job market.
 This soul-sucking, dream-stealing dogma is “The Slowlane” – an impotent FINANCIAL GAMBLE that dubiously promises wealth in a wheelchair.

-One of my favorite books on saving money is the Complete Guide to Money by Dave Ramsey.
+My favorite book about saving money is the Complete Guide to Money by Dave Ramsey.
 In this book, he talked about managing money in a way that a beginner can understand and relate too.

-The list above will not be enough once you start reading so here are five more of my favorite books on money, saving, budgeting and more.
+The list above will not be enough once you start reading so here are five more of my favorite good books on saving money, budgeting and more.

 The Total Money Makeover: Classic Edition: A Proven Plan for Financial Fitness

 This is the very first book that I read that made me take action on our finances.
 It made me realized what we were doing wrong and what we should be doing.
 I have learned a lot from this book, that it gave us a good jumpstart on our financial journey.

 In this book, Dave Ramsey goes over his famous baby steps to financial freedom, breaking them down and using real-life stories for inspiration.

 How to Manage Your Money When You Don’t Have Any